 You can never take it for granted that you will fall pregnant naturally, but thanks to advances in medicine there are many options available today.
 The Planning a Family supplementary insurance plan offers support when you’re trying to conceive.

-Perhaps you’ve wanted a baby for a long time, but have been unable to conceive naturally.
-Or maybe you’re not ready to have children now, but would like to have a good chance of starting a family in the future.
-The medical options available today help to increase your chances of conceiving.
-However, these are expensive and only covered to a limited extent under basic insurance.
+Perhaps you’d like to start a family at some point, but the time is not yet right.
+The medical options available today help to increase your chances of starting a family later in life.
+However, treatment is expensive and only covered to a limited extent under basic insurance.
 This is where the Planning a Family supplementary insurance plan comes in:

 Most women today are between 30 and 34 years old when they have their first child.1 Fertility decreases with age, so the proportion of women who give birth between the age of 35 and 40 after a natural pregnancy is just 19%.2 Hormone treatments and artificial insemination can increase the chances of pregnancy.